 Open the folder with a version number on it.
 This number represents the current release for the Python SDK.

 Select the "..." at the right of the tutorials folder and then select Clone.

-There is a folder displayed for each user who accesses the workspace.
-Select your folder to clone the tutorial folder there.
+A list of folders displays showing each user who accesses the workspace.
+Select your folder to clone the tutorials folder there.